Rawezhham176/Python_Database_School/README.md

    2. For windows you can simply dpuble click on py_Main
    3. For Linux open a terminal in the same folder and write "./py_Main"

-I hope you enjoy the program :)
+I hope you can enjoy the program :)